 by Tony Vidler

-Even those of us involved on the coaching side often trivialize or take for granted the benefit of good coaching.
+Even those of us involved in mentoring and/or coaching often downplay the benefits of good coaching.

-For over a year I have been working with this particular adviser and during that time he has changed his business structure, his marketing, his planning and his client engagement levels.
-His own view of his business performance and business expectations have shifted substantially…but the really fabulous thing is that he has reached a point where he feels he can continue to manage and build a business in the way he wants to as he now has the skills and the insight.
+To use a single example, one particular adviser I had worked with for well over a year and during that time he changed his business structure, his marketing, his planning and his client engagement levels.
+His own view of his business performance and business expectations shifted substantially…but the really fabulous thing is that he reached a point where he felt he could continue to manage and build a business to the performance he desired and in the way he wanted to as he now has the skills and the insight required to do that.

 That is the underestimated element of effective coaching: the transfer of skills.
-The “teaching” element.
+The “teaching” element if you will.

 Listening to a client describe their view of the coaching experience though reminds me that the greatest value is actually in helping equip someone to stand alone.
 Rather like parenting, the greatest value is not the upbringing you provided (fun, toys & experiences), but the skills you taught that enable the kids to go out into the world confident, and well prepared to make their own successes and live life their own way.

 Good coaching produces self-sufficiency and sustainable performance improvement.

 That is the Number 1 thing that anyone should be looking to get from good coaching: sustainable improvement as a result of learning how to self-manage performance.
 When considering coaching that should be the primary focus: can this person teach me the skills to succeed?